invst-git/dig-snap-and-shop/README.md

 ## Contributing

 Found a bug?
 Want to add a "Dark Mode" (please don't)?
 Feel free to open a PR.
 I might look at it when I'm bored again.

-## License

-MIT.
-Do whatever you want with it.
-Just don't blame me if you buy too much stuff.